David-Vilela/Commercial-Proposal-Code/README.md

 Name the automation tab whatever you want, substitute its name in the code.
 You are able to create different sheets and use it for diferent data processing and calculations.

-Automation sheet should follow the format
+Automation sheet should follow the format:

     |    A    |    B    |    C    |
 1   | Keyword | Keyword | Keyword |
 2   | Replace | Replace | Replace |